 Heuchera americana, H. x micrantha, H. sanguinea

-An incredible mix of flower and foliage colors.
+An remarkable mix of flower and foliage colors.
 Blooms are white, cream, pink or red and foliage can be green, bronze, marbled silver or veined red.
-Grows to 20 inches tall.
+Grows to 20″ tall.
 Winter hardy to zone 3.

-Sow seed in cell packs or flats, press into soil but do not cover.
+Plant coral bells: Sow seed in cell packs or flats, press into soil but do not cover.
 Needs light to germinate.
 Kept at 65-70° F., germination is in 21-30 days.
-Transplant into the garden 12 inches apart.
+Transplant into the garden 12″ apart.